Home » DivXLand Media Subtitler » Foreign language subtitles

 This brief guide explains how to configure Windows settings and DivXLand Media Subtitler to work with languages other than Western European properly.

 In this example we will setup the Windows regional and language settings to work with Korean subtitles.
-The same procedure must be applied for any other language such as arabic, chinese, greek, hebrew, japanese, persian, russian, etc.
+The same procedure must be applied for any other language such as arabic, chinese, greek, hebrew, japanese, persian, russian, etc. Also, you should check that your subtitle file is encoded with ANSI instead of Unicode or UTF-8.

 Step 1: Install supplemental language support